publiux/laravelcdn/readme.md

 ```

 ##### Default CDN Provider
 For now, the only CDN provider available is AwsS3.
+Although, as DO natively support the AWS API, you can utilise it by also providing the endpoint, please see the cdn.php config for more info.
 This option cannot be set in '.env'.

 ```php
 'default' => 'AwsS3',